 Given a basic framework the product innovation process often starts with a brainstorming type activity.
 It is important that this is inclusive and not judgemental in any way if it is to be of value.
 Ideas that come out of this process may be rough and poorly defined but are the starting point for further work.

 Customer ideas are also useful although our own experience shows customers are surprisingly poor at defining the products / services that may satisfy their future needs.
 Often the discussion turns to products offered by the competition today rather than future needs.
 Although the sales department may be the closest to the customer and have the best relationship they are not always the best at extracting the required information.
-Sales tend to be focussed on the next 6 – 12 months and achieving the sales forecast (rightly so) rather than what may help the business grow in future.
+Sales tend to be focused on the next 6 – 12 months and achieving the sales forecast (rightly so) rather than what may help the business grow in future.

 As brainstorming tends to be an invitational process and include mainly senior staff suggestion boxes (with incentives) can be useful as many good ideas can come from manufacturing operatives and junior staff who may be unwilling to raise their ideas in an open forum.